smartrent/tortoise311/docs/introduction.md

     a subscription; acknowledges an unsubscribe; and receives a message on one of the subscribed topics.

-If the design of Tortoise is a hindrance to creating something with MQTT (within reason) it should be considered a bug, and it should be discussed how we should map that behaviour to Elixir semantics.
+If the design of Tortoise311 is a hindrance to creating something with MQTT (within reason) it should be considered a bug, and it should be discussed how we should map that behaviour to Elixir semantics.